SebastianPD/Vita/README.md

 Vita
 ===============
 Vita is a project meant to use STEP as a way to have AI interact and be more involved in the game world.
+AI will access their own STEP module which has it owns methods that will give certain results depending on player or ai actions and the environment around them.

+This current version has the AI give specific dialouge depending on the players action in game.

 ## Table of Contents